jackokaiser/vanlab/content/blogs/en_vanlife-analysis.md

 ![Cold winter day](https://res.cloudinary.com/vanderfool/image/upload/v1649517787/2021-trip/2021-11-18_temperature_qgh8hc.png "Cold winter day")

-Relative humidity in the hemp remained below 70% even in winter.
+Relative humidity in the hemp remained on average below 70% even in winter.
 We've also noted that air quality was better in winter than in summer, likely because the temperature difference between inside and outside increased natural ventilation.
 In general, air quality wasn't good according to the sensor: above 4000ppm equivalent CO2 most of the time.
 This sensor isn't very reliable as it doesn't measure CO2 directly though.